php/php-langspec/spec/10-expressions.md

 **Constraints**

-*expresssion* must be convertable to a string, which designates a filename.
+*expression* must be convertable to a string, which designates a filename.

 **Semantics**